 Stakeholder partnership activities saw the government continue to work closely with ethnic minority communities through co-creation and tailored content.
 This supported those receiving a vaccine and helped those with questions about COVID-19, the vaccination process, government advice and measures more broadly.
 For example, multilingual vaccine ambassadors have been deployed across 61 local authorities to encourage vaccine uptake through outreach and direct communication.
 Operating in over 20 languages, the team addressed questions and concerns on COVID-19 vaccines - as well as on testing, the NHS App, 'Hands, Face, Space and Fresh Air', and provided government guidance materials.
-Businesses including hair salons, restaurants and supermarkets were also offered advice on how to keep their business COVID secure.
-The teams were equipped with mobile printers, and helped businesses access and display QR codes, posters and encourage customers to check-in via the COVID-19 app.
+Businesses including hair salons, restaurants and supermarkets were also offered advice on how to keep their businesses access and display QR codes, posters and encourage customers to check-in via the COVID-19 app.